What is the Suzuki method?

 What age should children start learning the flute?
 What ages do you teach?

 No matter the age of your child right now is a wonderful time to begin music lessons.
 There are many benefits to beginning musical instruction at any age and you’re never too old, and almost never too young, to learn to play the flute.
 Depending on the individual child a four-year-old may be very ready for lessons while a seven-year-old may not.
 You know your child best and will know when they are ready to begin.
-If you have a baby or young toddler, my Suzuki Seedlings class may be just the thing for you.

 To become a Suzuki teacher you must audition and be approved for training by the Suzuki Association of the Americas (SAA).
 Training is received by attending Suzuki Institutes.
 To view my completed training please visit my profile on the SAA's page here.